Common Hot Flash Triggers

 There are hormonal, non-hormonal, and holistic options for relieving hot flashes.
 However, many women prefer to manage hot flashes without the aid of menopausal hormone therapy or other prescription therapies, preferring holistic remedies.
 Whatever approach you take, a good first step is to identify and track your hot flash triggers.
 In fact, your doctor may ask you about your triggers or ask you to keep a diary for several months before prescribing a course of treatment.

-There are several obvious and not-so-obvious factors that can trigger hot flashes and make them more frequent and intense.
-This article discusses the most common hot flash triggers, how to pinpoint your triggers and quick tips for relief.
+Several obvious and not-so-obvious factors can trigger hot flashes and make them more frequent and intense.
+This article discusses the most common hot flash triggers, how to pinpoint your triggers, and quick tips for relief.

 Tracking Your Triggers

 Hot flashes often make women feel they have no control over their bodies.
 The first step to regain control is to create a hot flash diary.
 This is a simple exercise where you track your hot flashes for a week or two.
 Spending just a few minutes each day will help give you insight into factors that may be triggering or making your hot flashes more severe.
 Follow these easy steps to get started.
-A piece of paper and a pencil is all that’s required!
+A piece of paper and a pencil is all that’s required, or you can download Midday and, with a few quick taps, easily record your hot flashes and triggers and get personalized insights and therapeutic support.

 Day-Time Hot Flash Entries